lyz-code/blue-book/docs/personal_interruption_analysis.md

 As calls are very rare and of high priority, I have my phone configured to ring on incoming calls.

+#### Instant messages

+It's the main communication channel for most people, so it has a great volume of events but most have low priority.
+They can be categorized as:

+* Asking for help through direct messages: We don't have many as we've agreed to [use groups as much as possible](instant_messages_management.md#at-work-or-collectives-use-group-rooms-over-direct-messages).
+    So they have high priority and I have the notifications enabled.
+* Social interaction through direct messages: I don't have many as I try to [arrange one on one calls instead](instant_messages_management#use-calls-for-non-short-conversations), so they have a low priority.
+* Team group or support rooms: We've defined the *interruption role* so I check them whenever an chosen interruption event comes.
+* Information rooms: They have no priority and can be checked daily.

+In conclusion, I can check the personal chat applications three times per day, for example, after each meal.
+As I usually need them when I'm off the computer, I only have them configured at my mobile phone, with no sound notifications.
+That way I only check them when I want to.

 #### Desktop notifications

 I have none but I've seen people have a notification each time the music player changes of song.
+It makes no sense at all.